sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 yet, but they are acceptable as starting locations for the non-linear optimization.
 Starting from these best grid locations will speed up finding the final best-fitting solution.
-To scan dipoles on a coarse grid, select the <font color = brown>Tools → Locate dipoles using DIPFIT → Coarse fit (grid scan)</span> menu item.
+To scan dipoles on a coarse grid, select the <span style="color: brown">Tools → Locate dipoles using DIPFIT → Coarse fit (grid scan)</span> menu item.
 The window below will pop up: